WFOX-TV: Entering the news business

 With the consolidation of WTEV into WAWS and the launch of a local news operation and increased staffing for the latter, Clear Channel needed new studio space.
 The company purchased a building in the EastPark area of south Jacksonville and moved operations there in August 1997.
 The next month, the WAWS news department was extended to WTEV with the launch of UPN47 News at 6:30; at the same time, the 11 p.m. newscast was dropped to create an hour-long 10 p.m. newscast instead.
-Clear Channel acquired WTEV outright from MGA Broadcasting after the FCC legalized duopolies—the outright ownership of two broadcast licenses in a market—in 1999.
+Clear Channel acquired WTEV outright from MGA Broadcasting after the Federal Communications Commission (FCC) legalized duopolies—the outright ownership of two broadcast licenses in a market—in 1999.

 Former logo used from 2001 to April 12, 2009.

 On July 15, 2002, WTEV-TV assumed the CBS affiliation for Jacksonville from WJXT (channel 4), which had been in a dispute with the network over compensation and opted not to continue with the network.
 On April 22, WTEV-TV announced it would become the new CBS affiliate on July 15.
 UPN programming moved from WTEV to a secondary affiliation on WAWS.
 The conversion to CBS brought with it an expansion of the news department.
 The morning newscast moved entirely to WTEV, while new newscasts were added for WTEV at 5:30, 6, and 11 p.m. on weeknights as well as weekend evenings.
-At the outset, newscasts on WTEV had a separate anchor team but shared reporters, weather, and sports with WAWS; 17 employees were hired to support the expanded operation.
+At the outset, newscasts on WTEV had a separate anchor team, but shared reporters, weather, and sports with WAWS; 17 employees were hired to support the expanded operation.
 A new dual-purpose news set was built with a skyline and newsroom backdrop for WTEV and a blue background for WAWS.

 UPN and The WB announced in January 2006 that they would merge into a new network, The CW.
 The former WB affiliate, WJWB (the former WJKS), agreed to affiliate with The CW on March 28, and WAWS became a secondary affiliate of MyNetworkTV, a new network set up by Fox Television Stations to serve stations not chosen for The CW.
 WAWS placed MyNetworkTV programming on its second subchannel, known as the Variety Channel, when it launched in January 2007.